 AI/ML is widely used in many scientific disciplines.
 I am working to make the scientific conclusions from AI/ML more reliable.
 I have developed theory, methods, and software for machine-learning-assisted statistical inference.
 It makes reliable genetic and scientific discoveries from unreliable AI/ML predictions.

-Valid inference for machine learning-assisted genome-wide association studies.Heterogeneous treatment effect, gene-environment interactions, and genetic modifiers
+Valid inference for machine learning-assisted genome-wide association studies.Heterogeneous treatment effect and gene-environment interactions

 Genetic effects on complex traits may depend on contexts, such as age, sex, genetic background, or social settings.
-Similarly, treatment effect may depends on gentic variations.
-I am developing theory, methods, and software for detecting and interpreting genetic effects across diverse contexts, as well as understanding how genetic variatios modify policy or treatment effects.
+Similarly, treatment effects may depend on genetic variations.
+I am developing theory, methods, and software for detecting and interpreting genetic effects across diverse contexts, as well as understanding how genetic variations modify policy or treatment effects.

 Reimagining gene-environment interaction analysis for human complex traits